abapPM/abapPM/README.md

 ## Installation

-1. Download the standalone version of apm from [zapm_standalone](/build/zapm_standalone.abap)
+1. Download the standalone version of apm from [zabappm_standalone](/build/zabappm_standalone.abap)
 1. Create a new SAP package in your system.
-Recommended: `$APM`.
+Recommended: `$APM`
-1. Create the program `ZAPM_STANDALONE` in the package, upload the code, and activate
+1. Create the program `ZABAPPM_STANDALONE` in the package, upload the code, and activate
-1. Create transaction `ZAPM` for the program `ZAPM_STANDALONE`
+1. Create transaction `ZAPM` for the program `ZABAPPM_STANDALONE`

 ## Usage